Parisra/Distributed-PV-paper/ReadMe.md

 ## Repository Structure

 - `notebooks` contains the Jupyter notebooks used for the evaluation of results.
-Attention: The code is customised for networks of this study, so attention should be paid when it used to produce similiar figures for PyPSA network files.
+Attention: The code is customised for networks of this study, so care should be taken when it used to produce similiar figures for PyPSA network files.

 ## Usage